DataDog/integrations-core/metabase/README.md

 #### Configure the Metabase and Datadog integration

-Configure the Metabase endpoint to forward Metabase activity logs to Datadog.
+Configure the Metabase endpoint to forward Metabase logs to Datadog.

 1. Navigate to `Metabase` integration on Datadog platform.
 2. Add your Metabase credentials.